Location and Address

 602 Cathedral of Learning

-The Global Studies Center is conducting (in cooperation with the Humanities Center) a faculty development seminar focusing on the theme of migration.
 This seminar is part of our ongoing Humanizing the Global, Globalizing the Human initiative.
 The purpose of this seminar is to bring colleagues from the humanities and the social sciences (as well as cognate professional schools) together for a series of lectures and workshops in which they will jointly explore questions that highlight the urgency of thinking globally about the humanities and humanistically about globalization.

 These public lectures are open to a wide, interdisciplinary audience composed of faculty, graduate students and undergraduates, as well as interested parties from outside the university.
 If you are interested in joining the seminar, please send a brief note and a cv to Veronica Dristas, Associate Director of the Global Studies Center by 1 November 2017.
 (We ask that seminar participants not miss more than one of the four sessions.)
 Past participants are also welcome to apply.